mbeddr/mps-platform-docs/src/doc/docs/languages/baselanguage.md

 > ^^jetbrains.mps.lang.editor.structure^^

-- An intention can mark a regular property-cell such as string, int, and boolean as transactional.
+- An intention can mark a regular property cell such as string, int, and boolean as transactional.
 - MPS updates the editor, when the cursor leaves the cell (= commit).
 - You must define the commit handler in the inspector.
 The benefit is that the editor isn't permanently updated on every key typed.
-- Can be useful, for example, if you set your text-color dynamically.
+- Can be useful, for example, if you set your text color dynamically.

 ## Images